Donna Riley: National Science Foundation

 After Smith Riley became the program director at the National Science Foundation for 2 and a half years.
 Here she managed funding for engineering education programs that focused on “informing the creation of a more agile engineering education ecosystem that offers diverse pathways to engineering careers to all members of society and that dynamically and rapidly adapts to meet the changing needs of society and the nation's economy.”

 Virginia Tech

 After leaving the NSF in 2015, Riley moved on to be a professor of engineering education at Virginia Tech.
 Here she continued her research in engineering education and the ways that it intersects with science and technology studies.
 From June 2016- June 2017 Riley also served as the interim department head of the department of engineering education at Virginia Tech.

 Purdue University

-In 2017 Riley left Virginia Tech to become the Kamyar Haghighi Head of the School of Engineering Education at Purdue University where she currently works.
+In 2017 Riley left Virginia Tech to become the Kamyar Haghighi Head of the School of Engineering Education at Purdue University.

+University of New Mexico

+On 15 November 2022, the University of New Mexico named Dr. Riley as the dean of the UNM School of Engineering, effective on 1 April 2023.